Chay Shegog

 Chalysa Janee "Chay" Shegog (/ˈʃeɪ ʃᵻˈɡɒg/ shay-_-shi-gog; born February 22, 1990) is an American basketball player who played for the Connecticut Sun in the WNBA in the 2012 season.
 Shegog played for the North Carolina Tar Heels in college.
 In 2012, she was selected as the 21st overall draft pick for the WNBA by the Connecticut Sun.
 In August 2012, Shegog was waived by the Sun.
 She played for Hungarian team UNISEAT Gyor in the WNBA off-season.
 As of now, Shegog is working as a gym teacher at Alternative Paths Training School, in Fredericksburg.

-Personal
+Early life and education

 Shegog was born Chalysa Janee Shegog in San Diego, California on February 22, 1990.
 She is the daughter of Theresa (née Poblete) and Darnell Shegog.
 Shegog has two brothers, Richard and Anthony.
 Her family lived in Ewa Beach, Hawaii before moving to Virginia just before her freshman year of high school.

+High school career

+Shegog was named a WBCA All-American in 2008.
+She participated in the 2008 WBCA High School All-America Game, where she scored fifteen points and eleven rebounds for the victorious Red Team.
+She was selected to play for the Girls East Team in the 2008 McDonald's All-American Game.
+Shegog tallied six points, seven rebounds and two steals as a starter for the East Team.
+Shegog also played AAU for the Fairfax Stars and won the 2003 13U national title.
+As of 2008, Shegog was Brooke Point's all-time leader in points (1,692), rebounds, blocks (570) and assists (214).